 "For someone who grew up in a really controlling environment where they didn't feel like they had a voice, acting in passive-aggressive ways may have been a means of gaining some kind of power or control," Dr. McDonald says.

-Ongoing passive-aggressive behavior can create or perpetuate resentment in a relationship and ultimately erode it.
+Ongoing passive-aggressive behavior may create or perpetuate resentment in a relationship and ultimately erode it.
 If you recognize passive-aggressive behavior in your partner, there are constructive ways to address it over time.

 How to Respond to Passive Aggressive Behavior